News and blogs

 Changes in regulations and guidelines for hybrid power plants

-The potential of hybrid power plants has been recognized for a long time, but their wider adoption has been hindered by strict system requirements and high grid connection costs.
+The potential of hybrid power plants has been recognized for a long time, but their wider deployment has been hindered by strict system requirements and high grid connection costs.

 Previously, the definition of a connection line in the Electricity Market Act prevented production units or energy storage systems located on separate properties from being connected to the grid using a shared connection line.
 A recent amendment now allows interconnected production units and storage systems to be connected to the grid this way, even if they are located on different properties.
 This change reduces grid connection costs and improves the profitability of hybrid power plants.